 BPF is the bat certified by the USSSA.
 Its full meaning is ‘Bat Performance Factor’.
 It measures how hard you can throw the ball after hitting the ball with this bat.
 The ideal for this type of bat is BPF 1.5.

-However, it is better not to buy BPF bat, because Little League has banned this baseball bats since 2016.
-If you want to buy a new bat, make sure you have BBCOR certification.
+However, it is better not to buy BPF bat, because Little League has banned this baseball bats since 2016 according to little league bat rules.
+If you want to buy a new bat, make sure you have BBCOR certification otherwise you cant use it according to little league bat rules.
 This is vital.

 Can pine tree tar be used?

 Pine tar is a type of adhesive used in the marine business to seal any leaks.